 - Professional, Honorary, or Community-Service Based – these organizations are run independently from the Office of Fraternity and Sorority Life, and are recognized through the SLiCE Office.
 These groups do not identify as single-gender.

 A student who accepts an invitation to one social organization cannot be initiated into another social fraternity or sorority.
 There are, however, other Greek-letter organizations that might identify as professional, honorary, or community service-based that allow for dual membership (and are not identified as primarily social organizations).

 Common Concerns/ Perceptions

 In terms of education for new members, many chapters require their new members to participate in alcohol programming through chapter- specific training or online modules such as GreekLife.edu.

-More widely, alcohol use is addressed through educational programs offered to chapters and individual members, often times through a partnership with Health Education and Prevention Services in CSU Health Network.
-Fraternities and sororities are required to obtain approval from their governing council (led by fellow fraternity and sorority members)prior to any event where alcohol is served and are required to follow federal and state law, the Colorado State University Student Conduct Code expectations, and their inter/national organization’s policies.
+More widely, alcohol use is addressed through educational programs offered to chapters and individual members, often times through a partnership with Health Education and Prevention Services in the CSU Health Network.
+Fraternities and sororities are required to obtain approval from their governing council (led by fellow fraternity and sorority members) prior to any event where alcohol is served and are required to follow federal and state law, the Colorado State University Student Conduct Code expectations, and their (inter)national organization’s policies.
 Chapters are restricted from using chapter funds to purchase alcohol.

-The Office of Fraternity & Sorority Life offers two sections of an eight-week credit-bearing course entitled: Understanding Rape Supportive Culture in Fraternities and Sororities.
-Throughout the course students explore the complex systems that contribute to sexual violence in a uniquely fraternity and sorority context.
-The chapters and governing councils also offer countless educational programs.
+The Office of Fraternity & Sorority Life offers an eight-week credit-bearing course entitled Fraternities and Sororities Against Sexual Assault.
+Throughout the course students explore the complex systems that contribute to sexual violence in a unique fraternity and sorority context.
+The chapters and governing councils also offer educational programs.
 Most recently our governing councils have partnered with the WGAC to offer FSL specific programming during Sexual Assault Awareness Month, which falls in April.